Select a Python environment for a project in Visual Studio

 After a few moments, the virtual environment appears under the Python Environments node in Solution Explorer.
 The virtual environment is not activated by default, so right-click it and select Activate Environment.

 In Solution Explorer, right-click the virtual environment and select Remove.

 Visual Studio asks whether to remove or delete the virtual environment.
 Selecting Remove makes it unavailable to the project but leaves it on the file system.
 Selecting Delete both removes the environment from the project and deletes it from the file system.
 The base interpreter is unaffected.

 In Solution Explorer, expand any specific environment's node to quickly view the packages that are installed in that environment (that is, you can import and use those packages in your code when the environment is active):

-To install new packages, right-click the environment and select Manage Python Packages (or use the package button on the Python toolbar) to switch to the appropriate Packages tab in the Python Environments window.
-Once in the Packages tab, enter a search term (usually the package name) and Visual Studio displays matching packages.
+To install new packages, right-click the environment and select Install Python Package to switch to the appropriate Packages tab in the Python Environments window.
+Enter a search term (usually the package name) and Visual Studio displays matching packages.